- The Call of Duty Warzone packet loss is caused by connection issues that may produce high ping.

 Usually, we use WireShark to detect servers that communicate with our computers.
 However, Call of Duty: Warzone’s anti-cheat system makes it impossible to run the game and WireShark at the same time.

-How to fix packet loss in Call of Duty: Warzone?
+How can I fix packet loss in Call of Duty: Warzone?

 1. Use a VPN